 Instructions

 - Preheat oven to 350°F. Line a cookie sheet with parchment paper.
-Melt the butter and allow it to cool.1/2 cup unsalted butter
+Melt the butter and allow it to cool as you prep the rest of your ingredients.1/2 cup unsalted butter

-- In a medium bowl, add in flour, oats, cinnamon, baking powder, baking soda, and salt.1 1/2 cups all-purpose flour, 2 cups rolled oats, 1 tsp baking soda, 1/2 tsp baking powder, 3/4 tsp salt, 1 tsp ground cinnamon
+- In a medium bowl, add in flour, oats, cinnamon, baking powder, baking soda, and salt.1 1/3 cups all-purpose flour, 2 cups rolled oats, 1 tsp baking soda, 1/2 tsp baking powder, 1/4 tsp salt, 1 tsp cinnamon

-- In a large bowl, whisk cooled butter and brown sugar.
+- In a large bowl, whisk melted and slightly cooled butter and brown sugar.
 Add in egg and whisk in.
 Then whisk in the maple syrup until smooth.1/2 cup unsalted butter, 1 cup dark brown sugar, 1 large egg, 1/2 cup maple syrup

 - Add in the dry ingredients and mix until a soft cookie dough forms.
 Don't over-mix!

-- Scoop 6 cookie dough balls and place on the prepared cookie sheet.
+- Scoop 6 cookie dough balls and place on the prepared cookie sheet, about 2-3 inches apart from one another.

 - Bake for 10-13 minutes.
 Mine took 13 minutes.
 The cookies will be ready when the edges are a golden brown, but the inside will look very soft.
 Remove from oven, let the cookies cool on the hot pan for a few minutes before serving warm or cool completely and enjoy!